fukamachi/cl-dbi/README.markdown

 - Row count of the results (integer or null)
 - Took time in miliseconds (integer or null)

-The row count and its took time could be null if those values are not available for the driver in some reason.
+The row count and its execution time can be null, if those values are not available for the driver for some reason.

-`dbi:simple-sql-logger` is also provided for just printing those values to `*standard-output*`.
-It can be enabled with the following code:
+`dbi:simple-sql-logger` is also provided for printing those values directly to `*standard-output*`.
+It can be enabled as so:

 ```common-lisp
 (push #'dbi:simple-sql-logger dbi:*sql-execution-hooks*)